Kit Review: Scubapro's Customisable Hydros Pro

 They are, undoubtedly, a gimmick, and with a RRP of £47 for a replacement set, a fairly pricey fashion statement, but – like go faster stripes on a car – some people will enjoy being able to add a little colour to their dive gear.

 The pockets themselves will take 8kg quite happily and are secured with a pinch-clip which is easy to release.
-They're set back a little further than integrated weight pockets in jacket style BCDs but this is not unusual for hybrids and just required an extra moment of fiddling to get them into place when wearing the BCD.
+They're set back a little further than integrated weight pockets in jacket style BCDs but this is not unusual for the back-inflate design and just required an extra moment of fiddling to get them into place when wearing the BCD.
 There was no obstacle to their quick removal.

 More importantly, the system felt – to my personal preference at least – almost like I was wearing a weight belt.
 I don’t like the way weights sometimes shift in integrated pockets, and I often feel they are a little too far from my centre of gravity, but this was not the case with the Hydros Pro because the weight pouches are fixed directly to the belly-strap.
 Trim pockets on the rear will hold another 2kg each should the diver need it, and extra pouches are available as accessories.